eclipse-ecal/ecal/doc/rst/advanced/layers/tcp.rst

 #. **Use TCP as system default (only recommended for testing):**

-   Modify the :file:`ecal.ini` and change the following:
+   Modify the :file:`ecal.yaml` and change the following:

    .. code-block:: ini